hacongithub/AndroidSlidingUpPanel/README.md

 If you have an awesome pull request, send it over!

 ### Changelog
+* 5.0.0-SNAPSHOT
+  * Removed the ability to specify a scrollview in favor of the more generic nested scrolling concept of Android
+  * made the panel a little more resistant against race conditions due to size changes during animations
 * 4.1.0
   * Added support for auto panel height.
   * Changed the value range of `slideOffset` to properly reflect the slideable range and the hidden state.